freesewing/freesewing/README.md

 see what we've planning.
 And we are open to ideas/suggestions for what you would like to see in our mext major release.

+Also note that the default branch (`develop`) is dedicated to work on version 3.
+Code for version to is available in the `v2` branch.

 ## Getting started ⚡

 As this is a monorepo.
 You'll need [NodeJS v14](https://nodejs.org), [lerna](https://lerna.js.org/) and [yarn](https://yarnpkg.com/) on your system.